Kvasir Symbol Database

 G 88

-This instance occurs after the stone’s FUTHARK sequence, a listing of the entire Elder Futhark alphabet in its unique order and one of the earliest known.
-The inscription is not entirely visible, with some parts of the f-rune for example non-visible.
+This instance occurs after the stone’s FUTHARK sequence, which is a listing of the entire Elder Futhark alphabet in its unique order.
+This inscription is one of the earliest known examples.
+However, the inscription is not entirely visible, with some parts of the f-rune for example non-visible.
 Beyond the FUTHARK sequence, the inscription notably also includes the palindrome sueus to its upper right.
-No consensus exists on the meaning of seues among runologists.
+No consensus exists on the meaning of seues among runologists but, like the frequently found alu (and its variants), this is reasonably interpreted as an ancient Germanic runic charm word.

 IM MM111